reapp/reapp/README.md

-  new [name]  creates a directory with a new reapp-starter scaffold run         runs a reapp application with express/webpack-dev-server build       builds a reapp application to a bundle in ./build help [cmd]  display help for [cmd]
+  new [name]  creates a directory with a new reapp-starter scaffold run         runs a reapp application with express/webpack-dev-server build       builds a reapp application to a bundle in ./build debug       use this to for opening issues! help [cmd]  display help for [cmd]

-Options:

-  -h, --help     output usage information
-  -V, --version  output the version number
 ```

 ### Structure

 You can see the exact app that's generated through the [reapp-starter repo](https://github.com/reapp/reapp-starter).
-Only the `/app/app.js` entrypoint and `/assets` folder is "necessary".
+Only the `/app/app.js` entrypoint and `/assets/layout.html` is "necessary".
 In the future, we could have a config file to make this completely custom.
 For now, it's very simple: